Food of Jakarta - 25 Dishes That MUST Be on the Foodie's List

 Where to find: Republic nasi goreng, Kec.
 Mampang Prpt. (opens 10:00 AM to 12: 00AM) Approximate cost: IDR 15,000 - IDR 37,000

-Chicken is one of the most versatile meats on the planet.
+Chicken is one of the most versatile meats on the planet, and satay is an almost emblematic food of Jakarta, and Indonesia.
 Satay is a dish where chicken marinated with sweet soy sauce is put on skewers and barbequed until it is grilled to perfection.
 It is served with peanut sauce topped with garlic flakes and serves as a good appetizer.